 Common health problems that Golden Retrievers have include problems that tend to afflict large breed dogs, such as hip and elbow dysplasia and bloat.
-Golden Retrievers are also prone to allergy, epilepsy, hypothyroidism, heart disease, and von Willebrand's Disease.
+There are other illnesses that Golden Retrievers are prone to.
+Read on to find out more.

 The Golden Retriever is playful, eager, alert and self-confident.
 Extremely friendly, reliable, and devoted, the Golden Retriever is an excellent companion dog.